Sending a Spacecraft to Interstellar Comet 2I/Borisov: Approach

 In this paper two trajectory options are presented, a direct path and one which entails a series of gravitational assists (GA).
 The direct option would need sufficient advance warning of the approach into the inner Solar System of 2I/Borisov and so would also require telescopes and detection systems which were not in place at the time of the discovery of 2I/Borisov.
 Nevertheless there is still value in analysing feasibility of a launch to this direct trajectory as it is relevant to potential future missions to ISOs yet to be discovered.
 At the time of writing this paper, the optimal launch date for the indirect trajectory is years away and so feasibility studies are of interest.\\

-The standard escape trajectory performance parameter used to ascertain the capability of a launch vehicle is known as the 'Characteristic Energy', denoted C3, and is defined as the square of the hyperbolic excess speed with respect to Earth, measured usually in units of \si{km^{2}s^{-2}}.
-The values of C3 derived applicable to the two aforementioned trajectories are $C3=30.1\si{km^{2}s^{-2}}$ and $C3=47.8\si{km^{2}s^{-2}}$ respectively for the direct and indirect trajectories in question.
-It is thus a matter of choosing launch vehicles which can deliver significantly large payload masses to these C3 escape orbits.
+The standard escape trajectory performance parameter used to ascertain the capability of a launch vehicle is known as the 'Characteristic Energy', denoted $C_{3}$, and is defined as the square of the hyperbolic excess speed with respect to Earth, measured usually in units of \si{km^{2}s^{-2}}.
+The values of $C_{3}$ derived applicable to the two aforementioned trajectories are $C_{3}$=30.1 \si{km^{2}s^{-2}} and $C_{3}$=47.8 \si{km^{2}s^{-2}} respectively for the direct and indirect trajectories in question.
+It is thus a matter of choosing launch vehicles which can deliver significantly large payload masses to these $C_{3}$ escape orbits.
 Two of the most powerful launchers are adopted for the following research - first, the SpaceX Falcon Heavy which is currently in operation and the second, the NASA Space Launch System (SLS), will soon have its maiden flight.
-Parameters for these launch vehicles are given in Table \ref{table:launchers} and Delta IV Heavy is provided also for reference.
-This table was constructed using data from \cite{Vardaxis2015P}\\
+Parameters for these launch vehicles are given in Table \ref{table:launchers}.
+This table was constructed using data from \cite{Vardaxis2015P}. \hlreviewthree{The masses for this source are very marginally lower than those given by the primary source for such information which is http://elvperf.ksc.nasa.gov/ and indeed it is intended that this source shall be used for future investigations.} \hlreviewtwo{Note that the Falcon Heavy expendable is assumed.}\\